-- (a) Every member desiring to speak shall address the Presiding Officer, and, upon recognition by the Presiding Officer, shall confine comments to the question under debate, observing the rules of decorum. - (b) A member, once recognized, shall not be interrupted when speaking unless it is to be called to order, or as herein otherwise provided.
-If a member, while speaking, be called to order, the member shall cease speaking until the question of order be determined, and, if in order, the member shall be permitted to proceed. - (c) The Council member moving the adoption of an ordinance or resolution shall have the privilege of closing the debate. - (d) Any Councilor may call for the question at any time.
+- (a) Every member desiring to speak shall address the ChairPresiding Officer, and, upon recognition by the Presiding Officer, shall confine himself or herselfcomments to the question under debate, avoiding all personalities and indecorous languageobserving the rules of decorum. - (b) A member, once recognized, shall not be interrupted when speaking unless it is to be called to order, or as herein otherwise provided.
+If a member, while speaking, be called to order, he the member shall cease speaking until the question of order be determined, and, if in order, he the member shall be permitted to proceed. - (c) The Council member moving the adoption of an ordinance or resolution shall have the privilege of closing the debate. - (d) Any Councilor may call for the question at any time.
 The Presiding Officer shall then ask whether any Councilor has further comments, and, if no Councilor requests the floor, vote shall be immediately taken.
 (Resolutions 87-29; 2004-77)